 Start with an Executive sponsor, someone who understands the organization’s business strategy and knows the company mission.
-This does not have to be the Executive in charge of IT.
-The Chief Financial Officer may be a good fit, as they understand the bottom line, but other Executives can also be considered.
-Whichever Executive is chosen, make sure it’s a champion of BI.
+This does not have to be the executive in charge of IT.
+The Chief Financial Officer may be a good fit, as they understand the bottom line, but other executives can also be considered.
+Whichever executive is chosen, make sure they are a champion of BI.

-Executive-level sponsorship is vital, as it shows the organization the importance of the strategy.
+Executive-level sponsorship is vital, as it shows the rest of the organization the importance of the strategy.
 The sponsor can also help remove any roadblocks and get support for the necessary funding and human resource needs of the strategy.

 Other stakeholders and champions from across the organization must also be identified, as they will help their areas to understand and use the information for benefit.
 As well, the entire business must dedicate resources to ensure success, and that includes staffing and other resource and IT costs.